Life on Campus

 Enamored of American legal education, Ghirardelli returned to academia as a professor and administrator.
 He has taught Cyberlaw, Intellectual Property in the Digital Age, International Commercial Arbitration and a host of related classes.
 He also coaches Loyola’s award-winning International Commercial Arbitration Moot team.

 As faculty director of Loyola’s LLM program, Ghirardelli is well in tune with the needs of those enrolled.
 “The beauty of the Loyola program is that we care about our students.
 The goal of our program is to make you succeed,” he said.
 “It broadens your perspective.
 The result is that you’re likely to have more clients -- and more interesting clients.”

-Students love our LLM program mostly because of our personal approach.
-Faculty members, together with our staff, are always available to meet with students, discuss with them about cases and legal principles, guide them and mentor them through their experience at Loyola and after graduation.
-Loyola Law School’s faculty is renowned worldwide and many of our professors travel all around the world to teach in law schools in other countries.
+Students love our LLM program because of our personal approach.
+Faculty members, together with our staff, are available to meet with students, discuss cases and legal principles with them, guide and mentor them through their experience at Loyola, and after graduation.
+Loyola Law School’s faculty is renowned and many of our professors travel around the world to teach at law schools in other countries.

 During the year, we hold several alumni events on campus to allow students to meet them and interact with them.
 There is a strong bond between Loyola and its students that continues well after graduation.

 So Much To Do